mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 At the same time, it feels like it just _has_ to be easier to work with external vendors than to keep maintaining our own home-grown solutions for manufacturing and fulfillment.
 Even though our office runs smoothly, there's significant mental overhead in just maintaining an office and all the processes that go with it.

-I'm hoping that we're currently at a local maximum.
-The friction of switching processes will increase complexity, but I think we'll end up in a state of lower complexity.
+I'm hoping that we're currently at a local minimum in terms of complexity.
+The friction of switching processes will increase complexity, but I think outsourcing will ultimately bring us a state of lower complexity.

 ## Side projects